emilioMaddalena/causal-inference-studies/material/dags.md

 where $N_1,...,N_4$ are exogenous variables, also called noise variables.
 Noise variables are assumed to be jointly independent.

+At first sight, you could think the $N_i$ components are there just to account for *random fluctuations* of the $X_i$ such as noise in your measurement instrument.
+In practice, though, they're there also to capture **the influence of all variables that you didn't include in your DAG**.

+Think of all the possible factors that influence someone's blood pressure.
+Could you list them all?
+Can you measure them all?
+Probably not.

+So long as the un-measures variables don't interact with each other (that is, the $N_i$s are jointly independent) CI tools will work just fine!

 !!! tip "TL;DR"
     Association can flow against arrows, causality cannot.